azutoolkit/joobq/README.md

 ### GET /joob/metrics

-This endmpoint returns metrics about the queue
+This endpoint returns metrics about the queue

 **Rquest:**